WangHewei16/Android-APP-Football-Community/README.md

 <div align=center><img src="https://github.com/WangHewei16/Football-Community-Android-APP/blob/main/images/Functions%20digrams.png" width="700"/></div>

-Figure 1 shows the structure of this project.
+The figure below shows the structure of this project.
 Three arrows with different colors (purple, yellow and blue) divided my project into three parts: login relevant, team relevant and community circle relevant.
 In the process of testing, I first conduct internal testing in three parts, and then conduct overall testing to ensure that there are almost no bugs in my project.